adityap786/bitb-rag-chatbot/README.md

 - [ ] Mobile responsive layout works
 - [ ] Dark mode toggle works
 - [ ] Trial expiry message displays correctly

+---

+## 🧠 Semantic Caching (LangCache SaaS)

+The RAG pipeline uses a managed semantic cache (LangCache SaaS) for fast, deduplicated responses.
+All queries are checked against LangCache before LLM inference.
+If a match is found, the cached answer is returned instantly.
+Otherwise, the LLM result is stored in LangCache for future queries.

+- **Environment variable:** `LANGCACHE_API_KEY` (required)
+- **Fallback:** If LangCache is unavailable, a local in-memory cache is used (see `src/lib/langcache-api.ts`).
+- **Reliability:** All LangCache API calls use retry logic and circuit breaker patterns.
+For critical paths, a local fallback cache is used.

+## 📊 Vector DB Performance Monitoring

+Vector DB (Supabase pgvector or FAISS) performance is monitored using Prometheus metrics.
+See `src/lib/monitoring/vector-performance.ts` for histogram metrics and integration points.
+Enable with `ENABLE_VECTOR_DB_MONITORING=true` in your environment.

+## 🔎 Observability (Langfuse)

+Langfuse is used for tracing and observability of RAG operations.
+Ensure the following environment variables are set in production:

+- `LANGFUSE_PUBLIC_KEY`
+- `LANGFUSE_SECRET_KEY`
+- `LANGFUSE_HOST`

+Trace events are buffered and retried for reliability.
+See `src/lib/observability/langfuse-client.ts` for details.

 ## 📄 Documentation